Lebed-kun/prompt-ql/README.md

 ```
  - "user" - is a flag.
 If it's set, it **forces** a `model` to match user-defined model.
 If it's not set, then `model` is assumed as an OpenAI model **by default**.
 In this case if `model` is not supported by OpenAI, then `model` is assumed as a user-defined model;
  - "sync" - is a flag.
 If it's set, then query is executed in a blocking manner and returns a text response like the `listen_query` command do.
 If it's not set, then query is executed in parallel and result is stored in the `to` handle;
  - "to" - is a name of variable to store a query handle.
-It's a required parameter if query is **asynchronous** (i.e. no `sync` flag).
+Variable name prefixed with the "@" sign is a name of external variable, otherwise it's internal variable name. "to" is a required parameter if query is **asynchronous** (i.e. no `sync` flag).
 It's not required if query is **synchronous** (i.e. `sync` flag is set);
  - "model" - is a name of chosen ML model.
 Default value is "gpt-3.5-turbo";
  - "temperature" - is a temperature of chosen ML model.
 Default value is 1.0;
 ```

  - `{~listen_query from="X" /}` - waits for OpenAI ML model query from "X" variable to complete.
-It doesn't receive any additional inputs.
+The command doesn't receive any additional inputs.
 It returns a text with the `!assistant` tag if succeed, otherwise it returns an error with the `!error` tag;

 Static arguments for the command are:
 ```
  - "from" - is a name of variable from which result is fetched.
-It's a required parameter;
+Variable name prefixed with the "@" sign is a name of external variable, otherwise it's internal variable name. "from" is a required parameter;
 ```

  - `{~call fn="F"}<execution_text>{/call}` - calls function from `fn` variable.
 Command returns error if `fn` variable doesn't exist or the variable doesn't contain function with the type `func([]interface{}) interface{}` .
 Otherwise the command returns a data from the execution of `fn`. `<execution_text>` defines an input data for the command as follows: